clmcsn/project-template/doc/06_cygni_mirror.md

 ## 4) Setup remote forwarding from cygni to the normal server

+Note: this step assumes you know how ssh works, ssh keys and ssh config file.
+If you don't, be aware the following guide works only if server<->cygni have mutual authentication setup!

 Add the following entry to your `~/.ssh/config` file (or ask ChatGPT to provide you with the equivalent set of commands ;))

 ```